 When you've got the nuts, bet sizing

 Are you ready to make a change?
 Assume you're gripping the nuts and have a strong hand.
-Now is the time to bet on value.
+Now is the time to bet on value on Texas Holdem poker game.
 When you hit the River in a heads-up game and you're holding an Ace of diamonds – King of spades, and the board says: Ace of clubs, King of hearts, seven of hearts, three diamonds, and two spades Maybe you're positive the guy across the table is carrying an Ace, at the very least.
-If the pot is $50 and you choose to wager $20, your opponent could call you with two pairs.
+If the pot is $50 in Texas Holdem poker game and you choose to wager $20, your opponent could call you with two pairs.
 You may have left some money on the table.
 Your opponents may have called an additional $10-$20, which is certainly a bet sizing error.

 Always keep learning

 One of the most important aspects of poker is to constantly improve and never stop learning.